 Grace, mercy, and peace from God our Father and from our Lord and Savior Jesus Christ.

-The text that I have chosen for this morning’s sermon is the Epistle reading from I John, focusing on the first verses which were read a few minutes ago.
+The text that I have chosen for this morning’s sermon is the Introit from Psalm 66.

 If you have something important to convey to a group of people, you must first get their attention.
 Depending on the situation, you could ring a bell, yell “Listen up!”, a coach might tell the team to gather round.
 I suppose you might be a little perturbed if I started my sermon the same way I start confirmation class: “Would you knock it off and pay attention!?”
 While that’s often necessary for junior high students, right now it might sound rude.
 Instead, let me use the words of Psalm 66, our Introit to get your attention: Come and hear all you who fear the Lord!

 Why do I want you to gather around me?
 What do I want you to hear?
 Since we’re in church, that’s easy to figure out, right?
 I want you to know what God has done for me.
 And what has He done for me?
 The better question is what hasn’t He done for me?
 I’m blessed, more blessed than I deserve, and I am blessed as the author of Psalm 66 says, “Blessed be God, because He has not rejected my prayer or removed His steadfast love from me!”
 I’ve struggled with remembering the important truth that God hears my prayers.
 I know I don’t pray as often as I should, and to be honest, I don’t know why.
 Is it because I don’t like God’s answers?
 I suppose that’s possible; He doesn’t always answer the way I would like.
 Sometimes that’s because my prayers are selfish, other times it’s because He has something else in mind.
 But what does the Introit say?
 God hasn’t rejected my prayers; He hears them all.